 Many wildlife programmes aim to tell the life story of an animal or plant and to reflect in detail different aspects of this natural cycle.
-Unfortunately the realities of survival in the natural world and/or the life span of the animal often mean it is impossible to film an individual consistently.
-It is acceptable for programme makers to use footage of several different animals or plants to evoke the life cycle from cradle to grave.
+Unfortunately the realities of survival in the natural world often mean it is impossible to film one animal or plant consistently.
+It is acceptable for programme makers to use footage of several different animals or plants to evoke the complete life cycle from birth to death.
 Again audiences should not be led to believe they are seeing the same animal throughout the programme, for example by giving the "composite" animal a name.